Lease Renewal Review: What Changed and Whether It Is Fair

 Flagged Issues

-Renewals introducing new administrative fees, technology fees, service charges, or revised CAM structures that increase total occupancy cost beyond the rent increase.
+Renewals introducing administrative fees, technology fees, trash fees, package delivery fees, or parking fees that add $50–$200/month in new costs beyond the stated rent increase.

-Renewal terms that remove or limit early termination rights that existed in the original lease.
+Renewal terms that remove or significantly restrict early termination rights that existed in the original lease — locking you into a full additional term without the exit flexibility you previously had.

 Disclaimer: SaferLease provides AI-powered informational analysis and is not a law firm and does not provide legal advice.